iCliniq Logo

 Donepezil can have varied actions on different individuals.
 While some patients may tolerate and respond well to Donepezil, some people may have adverse effects or exacerbation of existing conditions after therapy with Donepezil.
 So, the clinical manifestations of such adverse effects should be checked frequently.

-• Donepezil interacts with other drugs, causing anticholinergic action like antihistamines and resulting in severe gastrointestinal manifestations.
+• Donepezil interacts with other drugs, causing anticholinergic action like antihistamines and resulting in severe gastric symptoms.

-• Some beta-blockers, particularly those with intrinsic sympathomimetic activity, like Pindolol, may interact with Donepezil and increase the risk of bradycardia or heart block due to additive effects on heart rate and conduction.
+• Certain beta-blockers, especially those with intrinsic sympathetic activity(a drug that mimics the fight-or-flight response), such as Pindolol, may interact with Donepezil and raise the risk of heart block or reduced heart rate.

-Donepezil is a category C drug and is not indicated for pregnant ladies as there is no available data on the effects of Donepezil on fetuses.
+• Pregnancy and Lactation: Donepezil is a category C drug and is not indicated for pregnant women, as there is no available data on the effects of Donepezil on fetuses.
 Similarly, Donepezil is also not given to lactating mothers.

-Donepezil is primarily indicated for this age group as Alzheimer’s disease is frequently prevalent among the geriatric population only.
+• Geriatric Individuals: Donepezil is primarily indicated for this age group, as Alzheimer’s disease is frequently prevalent among the geriatric population.
 The pharmacological properties of Donepezil have been established after studying its effect only on the geriatric population.
 However, the comorbidities of these individuals should be assessed thoroughly before initiating Donepezil therapy to prevent adverse events.

 Tags: